-The additional funding increase is offset by technical adjustments to the Medicaid Global Cap, as a greater share of OPWDD-related spending will be financed from Global Cap resources.
-These technical adjustments have no impact on service delivery or operations of OMH, OPWDD, OASAS or the Justice Center.
+The funding increase is offset by a technical shift of program expenses to the Medicaid Global Cap (\$440 million), as a greater share of OPWDD and OMH Medicaid spending will be funded with available Global Cap resources.
+These technical adjustments have no impact on mental hygiene service delivery or operations.